Are you wondering about the differences between ONE Championship and the UFC?

 This happens every time a fighter misses weight and it’s up to the UFCs discretion to move a fighter up a weight class; which can happen at any time but does usually happen after a third weight miss.

 7. Difference in Event / Competition Format

-Interestingly, One incorporates different combat sports at every event and never has an event consisting of only MMA, or only kickboxing.
-This is very smart as it keeps the entertainment fresh by changing combat sport each fight.
+Interestingly, ONE incorporates different combat sports at every event and never has an event consisting of only MMA, or only kickboxing.
+This is very smart as it keeps the entertainment fresh by changing combat sports each fight.

 Each combat sport has its own ruleset, which again means fans are watching something unique in each fight, distinct from any other fighting event in the world.